DiDiDD/ML-Notes/ReadMe.md

-This repo contains the code for some projects I did for fun.
+# Notes for

-I am
+I am trying to bu